dk14/2pc/README.md

 - Message - is a message participating in transaction
 - Coordinator - is a supervisor
 - Transactor - implements 2PC protocol
-- Processor - is an actor which actually do the job
+- Processor - is an actor which actually does the job

 Just implement complete/rollback to adopt this to your underlying system like JDBC, JMS or some other messaging protocol.